-Publish or Perish is Microsoft Windows-based software.
-However, you can install and run the Publish or Perish software on an Intel-based GNU/Linux and other Unix-like systems with the aid of one of the following:
+Publish or Perish comes in editions for Microsoft Windows and Apple macOS.
+However, you can install and run the Windows edition of Publish or Perish software on Intel-based GNU/Linux and other Unix-like systems with the aid of one of the following:

-- Wine to provide Windows-like environment on GNU/Linux; or
+- Wine to provide Windows-like environment on GNU/Linux, FreeBSD, and others; or

 - CrossOver Linux, a commercially supported version of Wine; or

 - PlayOnLinux, a gratis, repackaged version of Wine; or

 - A virtual machine such as VirtualBox with a real Microsoft Windows system inside.

 The Wine approach is typically cheaper (or even free) and is compatible enough with Microsoft Windows to run Publish or Perish without major problems.
 On the other hand, the virtual machine approach provides an actual Microsoft Windows system, so everything works exactly as it would on a regular Windows system.